FTSE 100 records best weekly performance in one month

-LONDON Britain's top equity index edged higher on Friday and recorded its best weekly gain since early October, with Imperial Tobacco IMT.L gaining on the back of a bid rumour and Royal Mail (RMG.L) rising for a second day after results.
+LONDON, Nov 20 Britain's top equity index edged higher on Friday and recorded its best weekly gain since early October, with Imperial Tobacco gaining on the back of a bid rumour and Royal Mail rising for a second day after results.

 Royal Mail gained 2.5 percent, building on a 5 percent rise in the previous session after the postal company projected an increased level of cost cuts and said it had delivered a resilient performance in the six months ended Sept.
 27 in a competitive trading environment.